ShamshathJ/REM_Challenge_work/README.md

 It helps the user to browse through the application and allows to perform varios operations

-What are all the basic operationsto be performed?.
+What are all the basic operations available?

 1. CreateLead
 2. Edit CreateLead